Moonfin-Client/.github/profile/README.md

 1. Check out the specific client README for build instructions
 2. Review open issues and discussions
 3. For changes that should go upstream, please coordinate with Jellyfin maintainers
+4. Follow the existing code style and conventions for each platform

 ## Credits